raspibolt/raspibolt/raspibolt_78_thunderhub.md

 Updating to a [new release](https://github.com/apotdevin/thunderhub/releases) should be straight-forward.

-* From user "admin", stop the service and open a "btcrpcexplorer" user session.
+* From user "admin", stop the service and open a "thunderhub" user session.

   ```
   $ sudo systemctl stop thunderhub